gcanti/fp-ts/docs/api/md/Option.md

 ```ts
 <A, B>(n: Lazy<B>, s: (a: A) => B) => (fa: Option<A>): B
 ```
+Applies a function to each case in the data structure

 # fromNullable
 *function*
 ```ts
 <A>(a: A | null | undefined): Option<A>
 ```
+Constructs a new `Option` from a nullable type.
+If the value is `null` or `undefined`, returns `None`, otherwise returns the value wrapped in a `Some`

 # fromPredicate
 *function*